 Unlocked car doors can provide opportunities for thieves, and more than half of people admit to leaving their cars unlocked at home.
 Some cars are even programmed for or have openers to the garage door.

 Place reminders to remember to secure your home when you leave and when you arrive.
 Home automation has come a long way recently, and can help if you have trouble remembering to keep all your entryways secure.

-A double cylinder deadbolt can prevent this type of intrusion, since the inside needs a key to unlock the door.
+A double-cylinder deadbolt can prevent this type of intrusion since the inside needs a key to unlock the door.
 These can be a safety hazard during a fire, and many people end up getting lazy and just leaving a key in the inside cylinder anyways.
 Window security film is another method to thwart this type of intrusion.
-This security film comes in many sizes and thicknesses and would severely slow an attempt to gain access this way.
+Security film comes in many sizes and thicknesses and would severely slow an attempt to gain access this way.

 Let us know any other methods you have heard of that home intruders use to get in.
 Here are a few other articles that our readers have found helpful:

 - Outdoor Home Security without Advertising that You are a Prepper